Sarin is an extremely volatile nerve agent because of its ability to change from liquid to gas.

 June 23, 2006 -

-The US Army releases a report to Congress stating that allied forces have recovered approximately 500 weapons munitions containing degraded mustard or sarin gas since 2003.
+The US Army releases a report to Congress stating that allied forces have recovered approximately 500 weapons munitions containing degraded mustard or sarin gas since the start of the Iraq War in 2003.
 The weapons were produced before the 1991 Gulf War

 August 21, 2013 -